The 4-20 mA sensor standard is quite useful if you need to do remote monitoring and Industrial IoT.

 - Chemical Resources Distribution and Supplier Managed Inventory (SMI)

 - Smart Cities

 - Remote Environmental Monitoring

 What other sensor standards do you use for remotely monitoring industrial assets?

-You’ll also see how our customers combine 4-20mA sensors with other sensor standards like:
+On our Industrial IoT Cases Studies / Use Cases page you’ll see how our customers combine 4-20mA sensors with other sensor standards like:

 How do you visualize, map, analyze, alert, warn, get intelligent, or do anything with your remote monitoring information?

 Have a look at how Tools.Valarm.net customers monitor 4-20mA sensors with these web-based dashboards.

 Want to learn more about 4-20mA?